A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Discussion

 Our main result (Theorem~\ref{ThmMain}) provides a deterministic bound on the error for a broad class of regularized $M$-estimators.
 By specializing this result to different statistical models, we derived various explicit convergence rates for different estimators, including some known results and a range of novel results.
-We derived convergence rates for sparse linear models, both under exact and approximate sparsity assumptions, and these results have been shown to be minimax optimal~\cite{RasWaiYu09}.
+We derived convergence rates for sparse linear models, both under exact and approximate sparsity assumptions, and these results have been shown to be minimax optimal \cite{RasWaiYu09}.
 In the case of sparse group regularization, we established a novel upper bound of the oracle type, with a separation between the approximation and estimation error terms.
-For matrix estimation, the framework described here has been used to derive bounds on Frobenius error that are known to be minimax-optimal, both for multitask regression and autoregressive estimation~\cite{NegWai09}, as well as the matrix completion problem~\cite{NegWai10b}.
-In recent work~\cite{AgaNegWai11}, this framework has also been applied to obtain minimax-optimal rates for noisy matrix decomposition, which involves using a combination of the nuclear norm and elementwise $\ell_1$-norm.
-Finally, in a result that we report elsewhere, we have also applied these results to deriving convergence rates on generalized linear models.
-Doing so requires leveraging that restricted strong convexity can also be shown to hold for these models, as stated in the bound~\eqref{EqnSahandGLM}.
+For matrix estimation, the framework described here has been used to derive bounds on the Frobenius error that are known to be minimax-optimal, both for multitask regression and autoregressive estimation~\cite{NegWai09}, as well as the matrix completion problem~\cite{NegWai10b}.
+In recent work \cite{AgaNegWai11}, this framework has also been applied to obtain minimax-optimal rates for noisy matrix decomposition, which involves using a combination of the nuclear norm and elementwise $\ell_1$-norm.
+Finally, as shown in the paper \cite{Neg09}, these results may be applied to derive convergence rates for generalized linear models.
+Doing so requires leveraging that restricted strong convexity can also be shown to hold for these models, as stated in the bound (\ref{EqnSahandGLM}).